Home/Nutritional Comparison

 Fermented Pumpkin

-Supports gut health by providing beneficial probiotics that enhance digestion and nutrient absorption.
+Supports gut health by providing beneficial probiotics that improve digestion and nutrient absorption.

 Rich in antioxidants, which help combat oxidative stress and reduce inflammation in the body.